Azure/azure-sdk-for-java/sdk/api-learn/azure-learn-computation/swagger/README.md

-# Azure App Configuration Tutorial for Java
+# Azure Computation Tutorial for Java

 > see https://aka.ms/autorest